How To Feed A Loon

 And when you do, be sure to take a picture, post it on Instagram, and tag @HowToFeedaLoon and #HowToFeedaLoon!

-Shellfish Stock is an essential ingredient when you want to make your gumbo or fish stew be the very best it can be.
-Stock up on shells from your favorite shellfish such a shrimp, lobster, and crab.
-The difference of this stock vs. store-bought is night and day.
+Shellfish Stock is an essential ingredient when you want to make your gumbo or fish stew the very best it can be.
+Stock up on shells from your favorite shellfish, such as shrimp, lobster, and crab.
+The difference between this stock and store-bought is night and day.

 No ratings yet